bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Downloading jQuery." />
 </p>

-First, we&apos;ll look at downloading jQuery, and to do that, you can go to
+<p>First, we&apos;ll look at downloading jQuery, and to do that, you can go to
 <b>jquery.com</b>, and I have that website pulled up here, and you can
 click the Download jQuery link.
 So let&apos;s go over here.
 And I can click on download jQuery here.
 And that will take me to a page that, if